ChatGPT vs Claude vs Gemini: Prompting Differences That Matter

 Writing Tasks

 Claude leads on writing with structured prompts (92% vs 85% GPT-4o vs 82% Gemini).
-Claude's writing is more nuanced, follows tone and style constraints more precisely, and produces more natural-sounding prose.
-GPT-4o tends toward a recognizable "GPT style" that is harder to override.
-Gemini produces good writing but occasionally ignores length constraints.
+Claude follows tone and style rules more closely and sounds more natural.
+GPT-4o has a recognizable "GPT style" that is hard to turn off.
+Gemini writes well but sometimes ignores length limits.

 Analysis Tasks

 Gemini leads on analysis with structured prompts (88% vs 84% Claude vs 81% GPT-4o).
-Gemini's 1M+ context window makes it better at analyzing large documents, and its reasoning on complex multi-step analysis tasks is surprisingly strong.
-The DATA band is critical here — all three models perform dramatically better when given specific data to analyze rather than asked to generate data.
+Its 1M+ context window lets it handle large documents well.
+It also reasons through multi-step analysis tasks very well.
+The DATA band is key here.
+All three models do much better when you give them real data to work with, instead of asking them to make data up.

 Coding Tasks

 Claude leads on coding with structured prompts (86% vs 78% GPT-4o vs 75% Gemini).
-Detailed results in the ChatGPT vs Claude coding comparison.
-Gemini lags slightly on coding but has improved significantly since early 2025.
+See the full breakdown in the ChatGPT vs Claude coding comparison.
+Gemini is a bit behind on coding, but it has improved a lot since early 2025.

 Research Tasks

-GPT-4o leads on research with structured prompts (85% vs 83% Claude vs 87% Gemini).
-Gemini's advantage here comes from its web-connected capabilities — when allowed to search, Gemini produces more current and better-sourced research output.
-Without web access, the three models are within 3 points of each other.
+Gemini leads on research with structured prompts (87% vs 85% GPT-4o vs 83% Claude).
+Gemini can search the web.
+When it does, it finds more current sources.
+Without web access, all three models are within 3 points of each other.

 Creative Tasks

 Claude leads on creative tasks with structured prompts (91% vs 84% GPT-4o vs 78% Gemini).
-Claude's creative output is more varied, more willing to take risks, and more responsive to creative constraints.
-Gemini tends toward safer, more conventional creative output.
+Claude takes more creative risks and follows creative constraints well.
+Gemini tends to play it safe with creative work.

 x(t) = Σ x(nT) · sinc((t - nT) / T)